Skip to main content

 Iron Infusion Toronto

-For iron deficiency anemia when oral supplements aren't working or aren't well tolerated.
-Administered by licensed RPNs with pre-infusion assessment and post-treatment monitoring.
+For iron deficiency anemia when oral supplements aren't working or aren't well tolerated. $300 infusion fee, medication billed separately.
+Three pathways depending on how you access primary care.

 For iron deficiency anemia when oral supplements aren't working or aren't well tolerated.
 Especially helpful for patients with chronic conditions, pregnancy, or malabsorption.